What is an Internship?

 - The Faculty Adviser and Site Supervisor must be different people.

-- Students must complete an online evaluation of their internship experience at the end of the internship semester and return it to the Career Services Office.
+- Students must complete an online evaluation of their internship experience at the end of the internship semester and return it to the Career and Professional Development Office.

 *Exceptions to these standards must be approved by the Academic Standards and Discipline Committee